mchav/dataframe/docs/haskell_for_data_analysis.md

 D.take :: Int -> DataFrame -> DataFrame
 ```

 As expected, `df` is a `DataFrame`. `take` is a function that accepts an integer, and a dataframe, and gives you a dataframe.

+The above lets us inspect the type of a function.
+You'll hear this word a lot in the Haskell world.
+Types are pretty important.
+They are an agreement between you and the function that determine how you get the "right" result from a function.
+Getting the types wrong means breaking that agreement.
+Some languages let you break these promises (that's if they even require them) and tell you only when the damage is done.
+Haskell asks you to be clearer about the promises you make and constantly checks that you uphold your end of the agreement.

+What we call a promise (for example, `D.take :: Int -> DataFrame -> DataFrame`) is more typically called a function signature.
+So let's use that term more explicity.

 The way you read Haskell function signatures is with the last arrow shows you what the result type is.
 The stuff before the last arrow is all the arguments to the function in the order they come.
 Typically languages have a more visible separation between argument types and return types.

 For example in Java functions look like: